 - Proper clothing - The word proper, here, provides the context for this teaching.
 Clothing that was proper for the gathering of the saints at that time.
 Proper in the sense that the clothing was indicative and reflective of other religious and holy women of the era.

 This is where the wearing of a veil by a Christian woman became an issue.
 In first century culture the veil meant that a woman was self-controlled and respected the leadership of her father or her husband.
 Without the veil a woman could not freely and easily move about in that society.
 At that time, veils were the proper way to express this truth.
 Today, however, they do not represent this.
-On the contrary, if a woman wears a veil today she is actually separating herself from the culture.
+On the contrary, if a woman wears a veil today she is actually separating herself from the culture (in non-Muslim societies).

 The covering of oneself also pointed to one's attitude of modesty.
 It was the clothing and the attitude together that mirrored a person's true character.
 Paul describes the proper attitude and behavior that a Christian woman should cultivate then as well as now.
 For example: